subhylahiri/numpy_linalg_extras/README.md

 None of the above actually invert the matrices.
 They return `invarray/pinvarray` objects that call `solve/lstsq` behind the scenes, which is [faster and more accurate](https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix/).
-To get the actual inverse matrices you can call the objects:
+To get the actual inverse matrices you can explicitly call the objects:
 ```python
 >>> x = y.inv()
 >>> x = y.pinv()